ematth/website-2023/content/note/latex/index.md

 LaTeX, pronounced "lah-tech" or "lay-tech", is a typesetting system based on the TeX language.
 It was developed in 1985 by American computer scientist Leslie Lamport, who wrote the package due to his frequent use of shortcuts for mathematical and scientific symbols in his own writing.
 Since then, it has become a staple in the world of academia as one of the premier document-writing tools with numerous integrations and extensions to the LaTeX package.

 In this blog, **I'd like to introduce LaTeX as a useful tool for anyone looking improve their notes.** I first got into taking my notes in LaTeX back in my sophomore year of undergrad when a friend recommended I use [Notion](https://www.notion.so/) for organizing my schedule and college coursework.
 Since then, I've taken notes on everything from MATH 257: Linear Algebra with Computational Applications, to CS 374: Introduction to Algorithms & Models of Computation, and everything in between.
-This page should hopefully serve as a good learning resource and review of common and useful expressions.
+This page should hopefully serve as a introductory resource to the language.

 <hr>